By Amelia Son, PTA

 What Is Sciatica?

 The quick answer is Sciatica is pain that radiates into buttock and down the leg.
 However, it must be understood that Sciatica can be resultant from many different things.
+The sciatic neve becomes irritated or pinched and the symptoms can be very painful.
+To learn more, you can also read this article on sciatica and severe low back pain.

 How Does It Occur?